 Educational and Cognitive Development

 Indoor vertical gardens provide an excellent opportunity for children to learn about plant life cycles, photosynthesis, and the importance of proper care for living organisms.
-This hands-on experience encourages curiosity and critical thinking, helping to build a strong foundation for their cognitive development.
+This hands-on experience encourages curiosity and critical thinking, helping build a strong foundation for cognitive development.

 Motor Skill Development and Sensory Exploration